The Belfast Christmas Market 2023 is returning this November.

 Are the Belfast Christmas Markets actually worth visiting?

-So, I’ve never been to the Christmas markets in Belfast personally, but I know a lot of people that have.
-And the reviews have been mixed.
+I’ve been to the Christmas markets in Belfast 2 times now, and I know a lot of people that have visited 5+ times.

 We’ve had a lot of questions over the years asking about everything from ‘What are the Belfast Christmas Market opening hours?’ to ‘Where do you park?’.